zodiacweight/plays-old/readme.md

 * chapters

-Currently chapter names should contain numbers to diffirentiate their names in files names.
+Currently, chapter names should contain numbers to differentiate their names in files name.

 #### The example: